Xilinx/graffitist/README.md

 #### Recipe 1: Optimized inference graph

-This recipe applies various layer optimizations and pre-processing to generate a simplified inference graph.
+This recipe applies various layer optimizations and pre-processing to generate a simplified inference graph (not yet quantized).
 ```
 python $groot/graffitize.pyc \
     --in_graph $in_graph \